nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector.md

 ## Getting the Connector and the Source Code

-Source code for Nuxeo Android Connector is available in [Nuxeo's GitHub](https://github.com/nuxeo/nuxeo-android) .
+Source code for Nuxeo Android Connector is available in [Nuxeo's GitHub](https://github.com/nuxeo/nuxeo-android).

-## Sample Application